Growth Metrics

 Raymond James Financial (RJF) Short-Term Debt issuances (2016 - 2020)

-• For the quarter ending Q1 2020, Short-Term Debt issuances fell 102.0% year-over-year to -$6.0 million, compared with a TTM value of $250.0 million through Jun 2020, up 400.0%, and an annual FY2019 reading of $300.0 million, up 149.18% over the prior year.
+• For the quarter ending Q1 2020, Short-Term Debt issuances fell 102.0% year-over-year to -$6.0 million, compared with a TTM value of -$6.0 million through Dec 2020, down 101.96%, and an annual FY2019 reading of $300.0 million, up 149.18% over the prior year.

-• Short-Term Debt issuances was -$6.0 million for Q1 2020 at Raymond James Financial, down from $6.0 million in the prior quarter.
+• Short-Term Debt issuances for Q1 2020 was -$6.0 million at Raymond James Financial, down from $6.0 million in the prior quarter.

-• Across five years, Short-Term Debt issuances topped out at $610.0 million in Q3 2017 and bottomed at -$330.0 million in Q1 2018.
+• The five-year high for Short-Term Debt issuances was $610.0 million in Q3 2017, with the low at -$330.0 million in Q1 2018.

 • Average Short-Term Debt issuances over 5 years is $23.1 million, with a median of -$6.0 million recorded in 2020.

-• Peak annual rise in Short-Term Debt issuances hit 729.1% in 2016, while the deepest fall reached 1623.19% in 2016.
+• Biggest YoY gain for Short-Term Debt issuances was 729.1% in 2016; the steepest drop was 1623.19% in 2016.

-• Year by year, Short-Term Debt issuances stood at $208.4 million in 2016, then tumbled by 234.36% to -$280.0 million in 2017, then fell by 17.86% to -$330.0 million in 2018, then skyrocketed by 101.82% to $6.0 million in 2019, then tumbled by 200.0% to -$6.0 million in 2020.
+• Tracing RJF's Short-Term Debt issuances over 5 years: stood at $208.4 million in 2016, then tumbled by 234.36% to -$280.0 million in 2017, then fell by 17.86% to -$330.0 million in 2018, then skyrocketed by 101.82% to $6.0 million in 2019, then tumbled by 200.0% to -$6.0 million in 2020.